stratisproject/Documentation/source/Sidechains/getting-started-with-wallets.rst

 4. Navigate to the ``FullNodeUI\FullNode.UI`` subdirectory in your copy of the Full Node UI source directory.
 5. Enter ``npm install`` to install the dependencies.
 6. Make sure an instance of the Sidechain Node daemon is running.
-7. Enter ``npm run testnet:sidechain`` to run the APEX Core wallet.
+7. Enter ``npm run testnet:sidechain`` to run the Apex Core wallet.